kv-orm/core/README.md

   // A Column can optionally be set as Indexable
   // This allows you to search for an instance of the Entity with an indexed value
+  // Like with Primary Columns, Indexable Column values should be unique
   @Column({ isIndexable: true }) public phoneNumber: string | undefined